CNES/cars/docs/source/examples.rst

 See  Usage Sensors Images Inputs configuration for more information.

 .. note::
-	CARS is also working with other types of data: SPOT 6-7, WorldView, etc.
+	CARS also works with other types of data: SPOT 6-7, WorldView, etc.